department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model-cohort2.md

    - If yes: Admit observers.
     - Then, ask the notetaker and observers to give a brief, camera-on, introduction, like their first name and position with VA.gov.
 (This is meant to humanize the interaction of observation for the participant)
    - Once complete ask notetaker and observers to turn off their cameras for remainder of the session to save bandwidth
-- **Are you comfortable if I record my audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
-The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
+- **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
+The recordings are destroyed after we complete the analysis, and none of your comments will be attributed to you directly.
+We either report findings out in groups (i.e., 5 out of 10 participants said this) or if we want to quote you directly, we take away any identifying information and give you a participant ID, like P7.
+Knowing that, are you comfortable if I record my screen and audio as we talk today?
     - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**

 *Start recording.*